junxit/us-congress-bills-113/metadata.md

 - 2014-01-07 — Placed on the Union Calendar, Calendar No. 238.
 - 2014-01-07 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-320.
 - 2014-01-07 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-320.
+- 2014-01-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-01-08 — Considered as unfinished business. (consideration: CR H41-42)
+- 2014-01-08 — Considered under suspension of the rules. (consideration: CR H34-36)
+- 2014-01-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+724.
+- 2014-01-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-01-08 — Mr. Latta moved to suspend the rules and pass the bill.
+- 2014-01-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 2). (text: CR H34)
+- 2014-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 2).(text: CR H34)